 Fresno Reservoir, located 12 miles northwest of Havre is a main-stem reservoir built in 1939 on the Milk River to function as an irrigation storage facility managed by the Bureau of Reclamation (BOR).
 Fresno is a highly fluctuating reservoir of 5,757 surface acres with a mean depth of 27 feet, and a maximum depth of 48 feet.
 Fresno was initially developed as a rainbow trout fishery in the 1940's and 50's, however an illegal introduction of northern pike in the 1940's resulted in a severe decline in the rainbow trout fishery.
-As a result, Fresno was developed as a warm-water fishery supporting walleye, yellow perch, black crappie, Lake Superior whitefish, emerald shiner and spottail shiners.
-Fresno ranked 2nd in the region for angler pressure in 2015/2016 (23,033 +/- 4,575 angler days; MTFWP Fisheries Bureau 2016).
+As a result, Fresno was developed into a warm-water fishery supporting walleye, yellow perch, black crappie, Lake Superior whitefish, emerald shiner and spottail shiners.
+Fresno ranked 5th in the region for angler pressure in 2019/2020 (11,155 +/- 2,586 angler days; MTFWP Fisheries Bureau 2020).
+Winter angling pressure in 2019/2020 was estimated at 201 angler days and made up less than 2% of the overall estimated pressure.
+This was by far the lowest winter angling estimate observed on Fresno since 2001.

 The fishery in Fresno has varied over the years due to high fluctuations in reservoir water elevations.
-On average, water levels in Fresno fluctuate 10-21 feet per year with an annual water retention rate of 127 days (storage capacity (acre-feet)/average annual inflows (acre-feet)).
+On average, water levels in Fresno fluctuate 10-25 feet per year with an annual water retention rate of 85 (\pm 25) days (mean storage (acre-feet)/average daily in/out flows (acre-feet)).
 The timing of this fluctuation greatly impacts the reproduction and survival of forage and sport fish.

 The fishery was severely impacted in 2001 and 2002 when severe drought reduced the reservoir to 8% and 4% of storage capacity, respectively.
 Forage fish populations were drastically reduced, and the abundance and condition of key sport fishes was at an all-time low.
 As a result, a supplemental stocking of 170,000 pre-spawn adult yellow perch from Lake Mary Ronan was conducted from 2001-2004 to increase population levels.
 This management action was implemented to increase forage populations when water levels increased.
 In addition, 100,000 walleye fingerlings were stocked annually from 2003-2011.
-Since 2011, no walleye fingerlings have been stocked due to high adult relative abundance and the need to decrease the current population to more sustainable levels.
+Since 2011, no walleye fingerlings have been stocked due to high adult relative abundance, good water conditions, and successful walleye year-classes being produced annually (Table 10; Figure 17).

 To maintain a favorable forage base under high predator densities, FWP conducted nine supplemental pre-spawn adult yellow perch stockings.
-From 2011-2019, 55,670 pre-spawn adult yellow perch were stocked in Fresno because water levels were forecasted to obtain and surpass full pool elevations, creating optimal spawning conditions.
+From 2011-2019, 55,670 pre-spawn adult yellow perch were stocked in Fresno because water levels were forecasted to obtain and surpass full pool elevations, creating optimal yellow perch spawning conditions.
 Yellow perch reproduction in 2011 and 2014 were the highest observed in 18 and 25 years respectively (Table 10).
-Exceptional water conditions and supplemental stocking of pre-spawn adult perch have influenced recent spawning success.
+Exceptional water conditions and supplemental stocking of pre-spawn adult perch influenced past spawning success.
 From 2005 to 2019, water levels remained high during spring spawning and early summer rearing periods, allowing sport and forage fish populations to obtain densities never documented.
 The continued production of this fishery is dependent on maintaining water levels that will allow the successful spawning, recruitment, and overwintering of forage and sport fishes.